aliang/google_contacts_api/README.markdown

 ## Usage

-You need to provide an OAuth access token from one of the major OAuth libraries to this library.
+You need to provide an OAuth client, with access token, from an OAuth 1.0 access library to this library.
+I've tested it with OAuth::AccessToken from the [oauth-ruby](https://github.com/oauth/oauth-ruby) gem.
+I'm guessing there would be a few small changes in implementation details of the GoogleContactsApi::Api class if you use another library, mostly to change how the base get/post/put/delete methods work.

 Then you can instantiate a GoogleContactsApi::Api object for direct posting and parsing, or a GoogleContactsApi::User object for easier stuff.